Table of Contents

 So there are all kinds of things that you need to think about when you think about the return.

-You’ve got to think about non-homestead taxes, you got to think about your insurance probably changing, you got to think about maintenance requests from your tenant.
+You’ve got to think about non-homestead taxes, you got to think about your insurance probably changing, you got to think about maintenance requests from your resident.

 Like if you have a doorknob that has been stuck for a long, long time and you’re just kind of used to it, I know at my house, I’ve lived there a very long time, there are certain things about my house that I don’t really…doesn’t really bother me that they’re not 100%.